Networking is hard.

 Key things to know:

-• They are stateless, which means that responses to incoming traffic are dependent on outbound traffic.
-The same way if there is a train in the tunnel ahead, you may have to wait for it to clear.
+They are stateless, which means that responses to incoming traffic is dependent on outbound traffic.
+The same way if there is a train in the tunnel ahead, you may be have to wait for it to clear.

 VPC Peering – Travelling on different services